Need help understanding 4-H terms? View 4-H Terms and Definitions for a full glossary of commonly used terminology.

 - District AE4-HYDP

-All district abbreviations, including WDAE4-HYDP should always appear without spaces between any letters.
+All district abbreviations, including "WDAE4-HYDP" should always appear without spaces between any letters.